bmc/ebook/README.md

 section (chapters, acknowledgements, etc.) is in its own file, and each file must adhere to the following conventions:

-- All files must have the extension `.md`.
+- All book text files must have the extension `.md`.

 - If you create a file called `dedication.md`, it'll be placed right after the copyright page in the generated output.
 See `dedication.md` for an example.